Best Beginner Keyboard – Top 5

 An on-board USB interface means you can record into a computer or laptop, and a headphone setting means you can practice silently if required.
 The stage bundle, shown above, contains everything you need to get started, including headphones, a stand, a stool and a sustain pedal.

 As you can see, there are plenty of options for the learner.
-Many features overlap from model to model, so it’s worth visiting one of our stores to try out a few models for yourself.
-Whatever it is you’re looking for, we will have the best beginner keyboard for you.
+Many features overlap from model to model, so it’s worth visiting your local Dawsons store where our specialists will be help.
+Whatever it is that you’re looking for, we will have the best beginner keyboard for you.